DEFRA/waste-tracking-service/docs/api-landing-page.md

   }
 }
 ```
-A description of each of the fields contained in the API Specification [is available here.](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/receipt-data-definitions.md)
+A description of each of the fields contained in the API Specification [is available here.](receipt-data-definitions.md)
 ### Validating a Collection of Requests and Responses

 We have assembled a collection of Bruno test scripts to help you learn about working with the Receipt API.
-These scripts can [be found here](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/api-testing-and-examples.md).
+These scripts can [be found here](api-testing-and-examples.md).

 ## Error Responses

-A detailed description of the error responses for this API can be found in the [Receipt API v1.0 Reference Guide](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/apiSpecifications/Receipt%20API.yml).
+A detailed description of the error responses for this API can be found in the [Receipt API v1.0 Reference Guide](apiSpecifications/Receipt%20API.yml).

 ## Getting help by email

-- For developers: WasteTracking_Developers@defra.gov.uk
+- For developers: <font color="light blue"><b>WasteTracking_Developers@defra.gov.uk</b></font>

-- For receivers: WasteTracking_Testing@defra.gov.uk
+- For receivers: <font color="blue"><b>WasteTracking_Testing@defra.gov.uk</b></font>

-- All users can also post questions/comments to https://github.com/DEFRA/waste-tracking-service/discussions
+- All users can also post questions/comments<a href="https://github.com/DEFRA/waste-tracking-service/discussions"> here</a> in our discussions forum

 ## Changelog

 You can find the changelog for this document in the [Receipt API v1.0 Landing Page](https://github.com/DEFRA/waste-tracking-service/wiki/Receipt-API-Landing-Page-Changelog) GitHub wiki.